 In addition to transaction processing, leading ecommerce platforms offer chargeback updates and provide full access to representment specialists who are already deeply familiar with your business.
 Online retailers don’t have to be chargeback tacticians themselves, as they’ll be guided by experts who know which chargebacks to fight and how to fight them effectively.

-The best platforms supplement their own expertise by forming deep relationships with other leading anti-fraud specialists, such as Kount.
+The best platforms supplement their own expertise by forming deep relationships with other leading anti-fraud specialists, such as Kount, an Equifax company.
 Chargebacks will be dramatically lowered, while partnerships with other anti-fraud experts like Verifi and Ethoca further help prevent fraud from occurring in the first place.